The retirement premium paid by state workers and other non-police/fire public employees will increase again this coming biennium.

 Actuaries recommended and the Public Employees Retirement Board approved a 2.25 percent increase to a total of 28 percent of salary effective July 1.

-The vote at Wednesday’s meeting was unanimous.
+The vote at last week’s meeting was unanimous.

 PERS Executive Officer Tina Leiss said that amount will be split 50-50 between the employee and employer.
 So, unless the governor finds a way to give state workers a small raise, it effectively reduces take home pay for state employees by 1.15 percent.